 - Information technology

-Recent job postings show the importance of a master’s degree when pursuing human resources management and executive positions (from a survey of job vacancies taken in May 2015, shown for illustrative purposes only):
+Recent job postings show the importance of a master’s degree when pursuing human resources management and executive positions (Shown for illustrative purposes only):

 Human Resources Manager, Berry Plastics – A bachelor’s degree in business/human resources or equivalent experience is required, but a master’s degree is preferred.